jenswilly/sbus_serial/README.md

 SBUS is a serial protocol for RC receivers where the values of up to 16 channels are sent over one serial channel.

 Read the [Wiki](https://github.com/jenswilly/sbus_serial/wiki) which contains all the information you need to use this package.

+# ROS2

+A version for ROS2 Humble Hawksbill is currently being worked on.
+Use branch `ros2`.